Rock Hill DUI Attorney

 What is the Ignition Interlock Device, and will I have to have this device installed on my vehicle?

 This device is installed in your vehicle and requires a breath sample.
 In 2014, Emma’s Law was adopted.
 This law, among other changes, enhanced the Ignition Interlock Device (IID) program, requiring those convicted of DUI or DUAC first offense with a breath alcohol content (BAC) of .15 or greater had to have this device installed on their vehicle and complete the IID program.
-If convicted of a DUI or DUAC second or subsequent offense, the IID is required regardless of the BAC.
+Now, based upon some 2024 changes to the DUI laws, all convictions of a DUI or DUAC require the IID.
+If convicted of a DUI or DUAC second or subsequent offense, the IID is required for a much longer period.
 The IID program is administered by the South Carolina Department of Probation, Parole, and Pardon Service (SCDPPPS).

 Contact Bruce Law Firm today to meet with our Rock Hill DUI Lawyer!